SirSevrus/novus/README.md

 - **405 - Method Not Allowed**: Served by `templates/405.html`

 ## Logging
 Logs are stored in the `logs/` directory to monitor application activity.
-Ensure the directory exists or use the provided function to create it.
+The directory will be creatd automatically during first run.

 ## Contributing
 Contributions are welcome!
 Please fork this repository, make your changes, and submit a pull request.